CMakePP/CMaize/docs/src/developer/design/user_api.rst

 What is CMaize's User API?
 **************************

-To be used as a :term:`build system` CMaize will provide interfaces for controlling behavior of the :term:`build phases <build phase>`.
+To be used as a :term:`build system`, CMaize will provide interfaces for controlling behavior of the :term:`build phases <build phase>`.
 These interfaces are how the user will implement their :term:`project's <project>` :term:`build system` and define the user :term:`API` of CMaize.